robstave/angular2-training/session-six/page2.md

 * The service is NOT availible to use in the constructor.
 We can refer to it, but should not be called until _ngOnInit()_

+Lets apply the same approach to the users component.

 The *users.component.ts* is as follows.